Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Experiments

-Our online \gls*{bad} framework is implemented with a \gls*{npf} using $M\!=\!N\!=\!100$ particles.
-Design optimization at each step uses $K\!=\!500$ stochastic gradient updates, with simplex constraints enforced via a sigmoid reparameterization.
-Updates are performed with Adam \citep{DBLP:journals/corr/KingmaB14}.
-Further details are given in Appendix~\ref{supp-ap:sir}.

-\paragraph{Experimental results.} Table~\ref{tab:teig} reports TEIG for all three methods.
-BAD-PODS consistently outperforms both baselines, with gaps widening over time.
+\paragraph{Experimental results.} Table~\ref{tab:teig} reports TEIG for all four methods.
+BAD-PODS consistently performs close to the oracle solution, and outperforms both static and random baselines, with gaps widening over time.
 Results for the static method are truncated as optimization becomes infeasible at longer horizons.

 Figure~\ref{fig:sir-diffs} plots $\Delta$TEIG, confirming that gains accumulate over time.
-The improvements of BAD-PODS relative to the other baselines grow steadily with time, and are particularly higher with respect to the static baseline.
+The improvements of BAD-PODS relative to the static and random baselines grow steadily with time, and are particularly higher with respect to the static baseline.
 Figure~\ref{fig:sir-designs} further explains this behavior: while random designs are highly variable, both static and sequential approaches converge to structured allocations, with BAD-PODS consistently allocating more effort to group~1 (the group with unknown parameters).

+\paragraph{Runtime and memory.} For the \gls*{sir} experiment with $T\!=\!150$, average wall-clock runtimes are $2.09$ minutes for the random baseline (no optimisation), $31.05$ for the static baseline (single high-dimensional optimisation over $\bxi_{1:T}$), and $12.39$ for BAD-PODS (per-step optimisation with online inference), yielding a $\approx\!2.5\times$ speed-up over the static approach.
+Memory is an equally important bottleneck: at $T\!=\!150$, the static baseline uses $\approx 25$\,GB GPU and $\approx 25$\,GB CPU memory, whereas BAD-PODS uses $\approx 10$\,GB GPU and $\approx 1$\,GB CPU.
+This gap grows with $T$ since BAD-PODS only needs to store the current $M\!\times\!
+N$ particle set, while the static baseline must store and optimise over the full design tensor and latent trajectories of size $M\!\times\!
+N\!\times\!
+T$, making long horizons increasingly expensive.

-\subsection{Moving source location}
+\subsection{Moving Source Location}